CASE / REFERENCE | READING TIME: 6 MINUTES | 29 APRIL

-TIP: Invest in mastering a few digital marketing skills and be consistent towards them.
+TIP: Invest in mastering a few digital marketing skills and be consistent with them.

 “We needed to develop our business digitally but we didn’t really know-how.
 This is where GO MO Group and Henrik helped us in a fantastic way during the journey both as a partner and as an advisor.
 Their assistance has led to a constant flow of leads and has opened up new opportunities for us as a company that we will continue to develop.”

-The security and alarm industry has fierce competition.
-Dialogue with both existing and potential customers was ending up with new digital intermediaries.
-The client made the important strategic decision to take back the customer dialogue on the platform where the majority of people carry out their buying journey, Google’s search platform.
+The security and alarm industry is characterized by fierce competition.
+The client made the important strategic decision to win back the customer dialogue by positioning themselves on the platform where the majority of people begin their buying journey: Google.

-The goal was to appear (rank) high on Google’s organic list and create a website that could translate relevant traffic into business.
-Thus, they wanted to reduce the gap between marketing/communication and sales.
-At the same time content was produced to increase the awareness of their brand in selected product areas in order to be able to communicate its message in the “top funnel” and thus become part of customers’ buying journey at a very early stage.
+The goal was to rank high among Google’s organic search results and create a website that could translate relevant traffic into new business.
+In short, the goal was to increase the digital presence and to close the gap between marketing/communication and sales.
+SEO content was produced to increase brand awareness in selected product areas.
+This lets the client communicate in the “top funnel” and become part of their customers’ buying journey at a very early stage.

-The previous website did not support the new vision and the customers’ new digital buying process.
+The old website did not support customers’ new digital buying process.
 Among other things, the website had landing pages that took a very long time to load.
 Surveys have shown that if pages take over two seconds of loading time, more than 50% of users leave the page directly.
-There was a general need for a revamp of the website’s UI (appearance) and UX (user-friendliness) as it did not reflect the company’s message and the values that underpin the company.
-Another challenge was that the website was in the hands of a former supplier, which put restrictions on adjusting and updating the site smoothly.
+There was a general need for a revamp of the website’s UI (appearance) and UX (user-friendliness) as it did not reflect the company’s message and the values

 Risks and business potential

 Not being visible in the product segments where you are strongest is bad.
 Not owning your brand digitally is a disaster.
-With a traditional sales process, there is a great risk of creating a customer need that a competitor then fulfills digitally.
-Regardless of how much energy and money is invested in marketing, it will be difficult to count on the investment, if the created need is not translated into business opportunities.
+Sticking to traditional “door to door” sales processes, there is a great risk of creating a customer need that a competitor then fulfills digitally.
+Your salesperson might get rejected but create a need in the customer, who then goes online to fulfill that need – if your competitors are more visible online, they will get the sale.

-This risk can be difficult to identify in a company that has been around for a long time and that has progressed well in old safe wheel tracks.
+This risk can be difficult to identify in a company that has been around for a long time and that has progressed well despite following the same old tracks.
 Human habits have been digitized and the last thing you want is to look back and think “we could have boarded the train, but now it’s too late”.
 One of the biggest mistakes companies make is setting high ambitious growth targets that are not supported by digital and realizable strategies.

-What is the value of owning your brand digitally?
-“Invaluable” is the answer and it is an absolute requirement in 2020.
+The value of owning your brand digitally is invaluable – it is an absolute requirement nowadays.